Steven’s Patent Tin Top Jar

-Advertising said that Shields, King & Co. were the exclusive manufacturers of Western Pride Self-Sealing Fruit Jars using glass caps.
-They said these jars were the lowest priced in the market and that no wrench was required and that is was easy to open.
-They said that the glass was the only material to come in contact with the fruit or preserves.
-No tin, iron or cement.
+Period advertising said that Shields, King & Co. were the exclusive manufacturers of Western Pride Self-Sealing Fruit Jars using glass caps.
+They said that their jars were the lowest priced in the market and that no wrench was required and that it was the easiest to open.
+The proprietors said that the glass was the only material to come in contact with the fruit or preserves and that no tin, iron, or cement was needed that would negatively alter the taste of what was preserved.
 Every jar was trimmed and inspected before being packed and shipped.
-This was a transitional moment in jar-making as the shift from tin to glass caps was in motion.
+This was a transitional moment in jar-making as the shift from tin to glass caps was occurring.

 Shields, King & Co. also made the Steven’s Patent Tin-Top Jars and said they stood without rival as wax-sealing jars.
-This example is represented in our museum.
+This is the example that is represented in our museum.
 This newspaper account below gives us a really good understanding of The Star Glass Works.

 Support: Reference to Newark Star and the Everett Factory by Bill Lockhart, Beau Schreiver, Bill Lindsey, and Carol Serr

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr. Alice Creswick illustration courtesy Doug Leybourne.

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann